kanika26187/SMS-SPAM-DETECTION/README.md

-# SMS-SPAM-DETECTION Using NLP and Streamlit
+# 📩 Email/SMS-SPAM-DETECTION Using NLP and Streamlit
 # 📥How to Get the Dataset

 We used the SMS Spam Collection dataset from the UCI Machine Learning Repository.
 You can download it from here: